lse-my472/lse-my472.github.io/index.md

 #### 2. Tabular data

-This week discusses processing and manipulation tabular data in R using functions from the `tidyverse` after some further review of R fundamentals.
+This week discusses processing tabular data in R with functions from the `tidyverse` after some further review of R fundamentals.

 ##### Lecture